gabyx/Githooks/README.md

 │    │        ├── 01-validate # Normal hook script.
 │    │        └── 02-upload   # Normal hook script.
 │    │
+│    ├── post-merge           # An executable file.
+│    │
 │    ├── post-checkout/       # All post-checkout hooks.
 │    │   ├── .all-parallel    # All hooks in this folder run in parallel.
 │    │   └── ...